2021rahul/DeepModels_Text/README.md

-# Tensorflow_DeepLearning
+# DeepModels_Text

-Understanding Tensorflow and using it to implement LSTM_RNN
+Using TensorFlow framework to build variousdeep models for text & sequences.